-Increasingly popular (see: Away), these bags are a lifesaver when you’re at the airport and everyone else is hogging the three plugs at the gate.
+Increasingly popular (see: Away), these bags may look traditional, but pack a valuable piece of travel tech.
+The power bank it keeps hidden under a flap is a lifesaver when you’re at the airport and everyone else is hogging the three plugs at the gate.
 Just remember to remove the battery from the suitcase before you board the plane. — Caitlin McGarry

 Mobile Passport Control app